Research Programs

 University of North Carolina

-Autotransporter proteins (ATs) are exceptionally elegant yet complex proteins ideally positioned on the bacterial cell surface (or released) for interactions with the host.
-ATs consist of three basic domains: a N-terminal signal sequence, a “passenger domain” (PD) of variable size and finally a b-domain of 250-300 amino acids at the C-terminus that facilitates translocation of the PD across the outer membrane.
-Although more than 1000 have been identified by in silico analyses a relatively few have been studied in detail as to their molecular and biological function.
-The Yaps (predicted ATs) of Y. pestis represent an excellent opportunity to do this as (a) they do not appear to be closely related to the already well studied ATs and thus are likely to encode novel functions, and (b) Y. pestis is amenable to molecular, genetic and biological studies.
-We have preliminary data indicating that all ten of the yaps are expressed during infection.
-We also demonstrated that the Yaps are localized and exposed on the bacterial surface, while three Yaps appear to be released into the culture supernatant.
+Autotransporter proteins (ATs) are elegant yet complex proteins ideally positioned on the bacterial cell surface (or released) for interactions with the host.
+Autotransporter proteins consist of three basic domains: a N-terminal signal sequence, a “passenger domain” (PD) of variable size and a b-domain of ~250-300 amino acids at the C-terminus that facilitates translocation of the PD across the outer membrane.
+Although more than 1000 have been identified by in silico analyses only a few have been studied in detail as to their molecular and biological function.
+The Yaps (predicted ATs) of Y. pestis represent an excellent opportunity to do this as (a) they are not closely related to the already well studied ATs and thus are likely to encode novel functions, and (b) Y. pestis is amenable to molecular, genetic and biological studies.
+We have in vivo data indicating that the yaps are expressed during infection.
+We also have demonstrated that all the Yaps are localized and exposed on the bacterial surface, while three Yaps (YapA, YapE, and YapG) are released into the culture supernatant.
 In addition, we have constructed deletion mutations in all ten yaps in a fully virulent Y. pestis strain and have begun testing the effect of these mutations on virulence.
-While these tests are ongoing, four of these mutants clearly have phenotypes in a bubonic plague model of infection.
 These results are consistent with our hypothesis that the yaps play a role in pathogenesis.
 The studies proposed here to examine the host response to Y. pestis and the role of Yaps in that response (Aims 1 & 2) are based on the observation that many yap mutations appear to affect early events and/or dissemination of Y. pestis.
-These studies should inform us not only about key host responses during Y. pestis infection, but they should also give us important clues as to host targets of the Yaps.
-This will complement the structural work described in Aim 3 aimed at defining important functional domains of the Yaps and also at providing a foundation for future screening for broad spectrum small molecule inhibitors of ATs.
+These studies will inform us not only about key host responses during Y. pestis infection, but they should also give us important clues as to host targets of the Yaps.
+These studies will be complemented by more detailed analyses of the early phases of bubonic infection.

 SE-RP-007: Controlling the progression of Pneumonic Plague